Seacoast United Columbus Day Invitational Rules & Guidelines

 VIII.
 Tournament Format

 All teams are guaranteed three games.
-After the three preliminary games take place on Saturday/Sunday, playoff seedings will be determined for playoff games on Sunday afternoon (or Monday morning if necessary).
+After the three preliminary games take place on Saturday/Sunday, playoff seedings will be determined for playoff games/finals taking place on Sunday.
+No games will take place on Monday.

 Points will be awarded for each game in accordance with the following: